Trade Desk (NASDAQ:TTD) – Looking At Trade Desk's Recent Whale Trades

-A whale with a lot of money to spend has taken a noticeably bearish stance on Trade Desk.
+A whale with a lot of money to spend has taken a noticeably bullish stance on Trade Desk.

 What's The Price Target?